rcl-vc/docs/issuer/credentials.md

 # Creating and Issuing Verifiable Credentials
 **V1.0**

-In the section, you will learn how to create and issue Verifiable Credentials (VCs) using the RCL VC Issuer application.
+In the section, learn to create and issue Verifiable Credentials (VCs) using the RCL VC Issuer application.

-# What is a Verifiable Credential
+# What are Verifiable Credentials (VCs)

 Verifiable Credentials (VCs) are tamper-proof, cryptographically secure digital credentials that can be instantly checked and validated.
-Standardized by the World Wide Web Consortium (W3C), they act as the digital equivalent of physical documents like driver's licenses, academic diplomas, or passports.
+Standardized by the World Wide Web Consortium (W3C), they act as the digital equivalent of physical documents such as driver's licenses, academic diplomas, or passports.
 Unlike static PDF documents, VCs contain built-in cryptographic signatures that allow anyone to verify their authenticity automatically without needing a central database.

 # Credential Formats

-There are two credential formats as described below.
+Verifiable Credentials can be created and issued in two credential formats as described below:

 ## PNG Image